moledoc/molesolusb/README.md

   * fzf_open script solution
 * program: fzf; also use as opener/launcher -- see .scripts/open.zsh
 * program: keepass (password manager)
-* program: redshift (nightlight, if doesn't exist)
+* program: redshift (if nightlight doesn't exist)
-* program: sxhkd or WM/DE default keybindings editor.
+* program: sxhkd or WM/DE default keybindings editor for keybindings.
-* program: htop
+* program: htop for system monitoring
 * program: fd(-find) (replacement for find; faster)
 * program: ripgrep (replacement for grep; faster)
 * program: (any gui filemanager is fine (nautilus,nemo,thunar,pcmanfm,dolphin etc))
 * program: nitrogen (if there is no wallpaper handling in the DE or WM)
-* program: zathura (zathura-pdf-mupdf/-poppler; for viewing pdf\'s)
+* program: zathura (zathura-pdf-mupdf/-poppler; for viewing pdf\'s); for backup mupdf or gnomes document viewer are good as well
-* program: (gnome-)mpv (video and audio files); vlc for backup, explore mpd for music(?)
+* program: (gnome-)mpv (video and audio files); vlc for backup, explore mpd for music(?); Rhythmbox
-* program: IDE/Editor for development (corresponding to the language, eg RStudio,VSCode,Intellij etc)
+* program: IDE/Editor for development (corresponding to the language, eg RStudio, VSCode, Intellij etc)
 * program: tmux (multiplexer) -- need to learn to use

 * RE-EVALUATING THIS -- might stick with default fonts (unless they have some deficiency -- font: fonts-hermit (might have different package name)
 * colorscheme: gruvbox colorscheme, slightly changed (I use gruvbox yellow and black as text and foreground color)
-* options: swap caps and esc (not needed if programmable keyboard), setxkbmap -option caps:swapescape
+* options: swap caps and esc (not needed if programmable keyboard), otherwise can use
+> setxkbmap -option caps:swapescape
 * options: have keybindings for different language, eg setxkbmap -layout us

 ## Main keybindings